Get

 • ⅓ cup of apple cider vinegar

 Mix the ingredients together in a bottle or container.
 Follow the same procedure as the first shampoo on our list.
-Get your cat wet with warm water and rub your shampoo into her fur and on skin and rinse well.
+Get your cat wet with warm water, rub your shampoo into their fur and on their skin, and rinse well.
 Take some time with the rinsing because of the vegetable glycerin.

 3. Sensitive Skin